 A Debian 9 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-It is also recommended that you use an SSL certificate (see our LetsEncrypt guide) to secure your Nextcloud server, if you’re using it on public facing server.
+It is also recommended that you use an SSL certificate (see our LetsEncrypt guide) to secure your Nextcloud server if you’re using it on a public-facing server.

 Step 3.
 Installing Nextcloud.

 The first thing to do is to go to Nextcloud’s download page and download the latest stable version of Nextcloud, At the moment of writing this article it is version 12.0.3:

 Unpack the Nextcloud archive to the document root directory on your server: